radiospiel/http-test/README.md

 **Limitations:**

+- test servers are always running locally.
+The port is determined randomly by http-test.
-- The command should read the PORT to listen on from the "PORT" environment value.
+- The command must read the PORT environment value to determine which port to listen on.
-- Currently the only supported port is 4444.
-Expect this to change to a randomized port number.
+- When being killed the command must kill all its children.
+For simple servers this is not a problem; for daemonizing servers or servers that start worker processes you might want to add a shell script which sets up servers correctly.
+This, for example, is a script which properly deals with a phoenix server:

+        #!/bin/bash
+        set -eu

+        HERE="$(cd "$(dirname "${BASH_SOURCE[0]}")" && pwd)"
+        cd $HERE

+        _term() {
+          echo "Caught SIGTERM signal!"
+          kill -TERM "$child" 2>/dev/null
+        }

+        trap _term SIGTERM
+        mix phoenix.server &

+        child=$!
+        wait "$child"

 ## Development